BrookeHeck/phone-app/README.md

 ## Getting Started

 ### npm start
 This command starts the metro bundler.
 From here, you have a couple different choices of where to run the app.
 The QR code will allow you to open the app using Expo Go.
-Other choices are to press a to open up an Android virtual machine using Android Studio.
-Pressing i will open up the app on a virtual machine using Xcode.
+Other choices are to press 'a' to open up an Android virtual machine using Android Studio.
+Pressing 'i' will open up the app on a virtual machine using Xcode.

 ### npm run dev
 The dev command will create a tunnel that helps connect your Expo Go to the server running the app.